 Medical malpractice is defined as an injury caused by the negligence of the health care provider.
 Here some examples of medical malpractice:

 - Failure to diagnose a serious condition

 - Failing to respond in a timely manner

 - Prescribe the wrong medication or wrong dosage

 - Negligent care by providing wrong medical records

 The list provided is not exhaustive.
 More situations prove that negligent behavior led to a more severe or new injury.
-Medical staff has a duty to treat patients with a certain standard of care.
+A medical staff has a duty to treat patients with a certain standard of care.
 If that duty is breached then patients have the right to sue for compensation.
 Medical staff and health care providers are well aware of errors.
 Hospitals plan for error by purchasing medical malpractice insurance.
-Do not fear to file a claim.
+Do not fear filing a claim.
 Instead, think of it as standing up for yourself and taking steps to prevent others from getting injured the same way.

 Surgery Gone Wrong